 Visiting art galleries, or taking architecture walks (I specialize in urban parks and gardens).

-Vegan recipes from Romania and/or Persian cuisine, demonstration included.
+Vegan recipes from the Romanian and Persian cuisines, demonstration included.

 Countries I’ve Visited

 Austria, Czech Republic, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Netherlands, New Zealand, Romania, Spain, Switzerland, United Kingdom, Vatican City State, Wales

 Countries I’ve Lived In